Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Abstract

 \section{Abstract}

-In this article, we study the propagation of scalar fields in the gravitational background of a spherically symmetric, electrically charged, regular-de Sitter black holes in higher dimensions.
-We carry out a thorough investigation of the grey body factors, by deriving analytical expressions for both minimally and non-minimally coupled scalar fields.
-Then we study the profile of grey body factors in terms of particle properties, namely the angular momentum quantum number and the non-minimal coupling constant, and the spacetime properties, namely the dimension, the cosmological constant and the non-linear charge parameter.
-We then derive the Hawking radiation spectra for a higher-dimensional electrically charged regular-de Sitter black hole.
-We find that the non-minimal coupling may suppress the greybody factor and the non-linear charge parameter may enhance it, but they both suppress the energy emission rate of Hawking radiation.
+We investigate the propagation of scalar fields in the gravitational background of higher-dimensional, electrically charged, regular de Sitter black holes.
+Using an approximate analytical approach, we derive expressions for the greybody factor for both minimally and non-minimally coupled scalar fields.
+In the low-energy regime, we find that the greybody factor remains non-zero for minimal coupling but vanishes for non-minimal coupling, indicating a significant influence of curvature coupling on the emission profile.
+Examining the greybody factor alongside the effective potential, we explore how particle parameters (the angular momentum number and the non-minimal coupling constant) and spacetime parameters (the dimension, the cosmological constant, and the non-linear charge parameter) affect particle emission.
+While non-minimal coupling and higher angular momentum modes generally suppress the greybody factor, the non-linear charge parameter enhances it.
+We then compute the Hawking radiation spectra for these black holes and observe that, despite the non-linear charge enhancing the greybody factor, both non-minimal coupling and the non-linear charge ultimately reduce the total energy emission rate.
+These results provide insights into how modifications to classical black hole solutions in higher dimensions, through the inclusion of non-linear electrodynamics, impact their quantum emission properties.